cheqd/sdk/README.md

 ### 🧰 Tooling

 * ✅ **Raw payload creator**: Enables users to generate a valid raw DID payload which is ready to be populated, depending on the use case.
 For example, `did-provider-cheqd` leverages this helper in the CLI application.
-* ✅ **Identity key converter**: Enables users to convert specific key formats from different kinds of SDKs, by transforming the input keys into valid sign inputs for a cheqd specific DID transaction (e.g. `createDidTx`, `UpdateDidTx`).
+* ✅ **Identity key converter**: Enables users to convert specific key formats from different kinds of SDKs, by transforming the input keys into valid sign inputs for a cheqd specific DID transaction (e.g. `createDidDocTx`, `updateDidDocTx`).
 For example, the Veramo SDK for cheqd uses this helper to enable users to pass a key in a Veramo SDK specific format to a cheqd sign input keys interface.

 ## 📖 Documentation